asciinema/asciinema/doc/asciicast-v2.md

 type for text overlay (subtitles display).

-A tool which interprets the event stream (web/cli player, post-processor) should ignore event types it doesn't understand or doesn't care about.
-However, it should honor the amount of time specified by such stream item (by pausing for this amount of time when playing back) in order to keep the subsequent events on the timeline.
+A tool which interprets the event stream (web/cli player, post-processor) should ignore (or pass through) event types it doesn't understand or doesn't care about.

 #### "o" - output, printing to stdout